https://newsletter.en.creamermedia.com

 Eskom has included an application for 10 additional NPAs in its larger submission to the National Energy Regulator of South Africa (Nersa) for allowable revenue of R445.6-billion for its 2026 financial year.
 If approved in full, this would translate to a 36.15% tariff hike next year and raise the standard tariff to 266.78c/kWh from 195.74c/kWh.

 Eskom has not disclosed a revenue value associated with accommodating the subsidy for the 10 additional NPAs included in its submission.
-However, a 5.7% increase on Eskom’s allowable revenue of R352-billion for the 2025 financial year implies that an additional R20-billion is being sought.
+However, a 5.7% increase in Eskom’s allowable revenue of R352-billion for the 2025 financial year implies that an additional R20-billion is being sought.

 In the submission, Eskom indicates that electricity sales to NPA customers will be about 23 TWh a year, while it estimates sales to standard-tariff customers of 152.8 TWh.

-If accepted by Nersa, the 152.8 TWh in sales would represent a significant decline from the 170 TWh estimated for the current financial year, when only two NPAs with South32 and Sublime Technologies were accommodated in the tariff.
+If accepted by Nersa, the 152.8 TWh in sales will represent a significant decline from the 170 TWh estimated for the current financial year, when only two NPAs with South32 and Sublime Technologies were accommodated in the tariff.

 However, it is possible that the sales assumption will be adjusted during the upcoming public hearings in light of more stable operating conditions across the coal fleet, which has resulted in a suspension of loadshedding for more than 200 days, and the higher growth expectations associated with the formation of the Government of National Unity.